Michael P. Shea: Federal judicial service

 On February 2, 2012, President Barack Obama nominated Shea to be United States District Judge for the United States District Court for the District of Connecticut.
-He would replace Judge Christopher F. Droney who was elevated to the United States Court of Appeals for the Second Circuit on December 1, 2011.
+He was nominated to a seat vacated by Judge Christopher F. Droney, who was elevated to the United States Court of Appeals for the Second Circuit on December 1, 2011.
 He received a hearing before the Senate Judiciary Committee on March 28, 2012 and his nomination was reported to the floor on April 26, 2012, by a 15–3 vote, with Senators Lee, Coburn and Cornyn casting the no votes.
 The Senate confirmed his nomination on December 5, 2012, by a 72–23 vote.
 He received his commission on December 7, 2012.
 He became chief judge on November 1, 2022.